Easy Yeast Rolls for Beginners

 Place all ingredients in the bread machine pan in the following order:

-TIP: Yeast is temperamental, if possible when placing it in the pan put it next to the sugar, not the salt.
-Yeast feeds on sugar, salt tends to kill it.
+- Yeast is temperamental; when placing it in the pan, put it next to the sugar, not the salt.
+Yeast feeds on sugar, and salt tends to kill it.

-Place ingredients in your bread maker and choose the –>white, –>large, –>dough cycle; not the full bread cycle, just the dough cycle, you will finish them up after the first rise.
+Place ingredients in your bread maker and choose the –>white, –>large, –>dough cycle; not the full bread cycle, just the dough cycle, they will do their second rise after you shape them into dough balls.

 After the dough cycle is finished…